Security Principles and Compliance Specifics Governing tiCrypt

 Problem: Authentication Attacks

 The authentication server becomes another point of failure.
 If data in the system is valuable enough (medical data is valued at $50-500 per medical record), protecting the server becomes a serious problem.
-Using fake authentication certificates, anybody can be impersonated without any existing password cracking.
+When using fake authentication certificates, anybody can be impersonated without any existing password cracking.

-Solution: In tiCrypt, all public keys are digitally signed and fingerprints of public keys are stored on the client for all users.
-An attacker cannot switch keys in an attempt to trick users to share information using keys controlled by the attacker.
+Solution: In tiCrypt, all public keys are digitally signed, and fingerprints of public keys are stored on the client for all users.
+An attacker cannot switch keys in an attempt to trick users into sharing information using keys controlled by the attacker.
 The fingerprinting is particularly hard to fool since this data is stored client-side, outside the server's reach.

 Notice that a user attempting to share information with another user can validate the key of the destination even with a compromised server.
 The validity of the trust chain can be established independently of the server and cannot be compromised without breaking public key cryptography.